 JumpStart’s economic and skill development opportunities in under-resourced communities expanded to include community mapping in 2008, when we began mobilizing and training teams to map the West Bank, and in 2009, Gaza, creating the first-ever public domain geographic data set for Palestine.
 Also in 2009, JumpStart supported mapping of Kibera, a community of one million people living in a slum of Nairobi, Kenya.

-With this insight, JumpStart initiated a mapping project in the Shida Kartli region of the Republic of Georgia in September, 2009.
-The group engaged in mapping Shida Kartli became the foundation for Open Maps Caucasus, a JumpStart International mapping initiative, now known as JumpStart Georgia.
+In September 2009, JumpStart provided seed funding for a mapping project in the Shida Kartli region of the Republic of Georgia.
+The group engaged in mapping Shida Kartli became the foundation for Open Maps Caucasus, which evolved into JumpStart Georgia.

-JumpStart Georgia is dedicated to the creation and effective use of open geographic data and promoting open exchange of knowledge in general.
-JumpStart International supports this Tbilisi-based organization’s development with financial and technical support.
-Through JumpStart Georgia, we are building sustainable capacity for not only generating but also effectively using open data, and growing a hub of social entrepreneurs exploring ways the latest mapping and other technologies enhance development.
+JumpStart International supports this Tbilisi-based organization with financial and technical support.
+JumpStart Georgia is building sustainable capacity for not only generating but also effectively using open data, and in the process, growing a hub of social entrepreneurs in the South Caucasus who are on the leading edge of development and design.